petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-javascript-client-extension.md

     url: global.js
 ```

-This YAML block defines the client extension with the ID `sample-global-js` and contains the key configurations for a JavaScript client extension, including the `type` and the JavaScript file to add.
+The client extension has the ID `sample-global-js` and contains the key configurations for a JS client extension, including the `type` and the JavaScript file to add.
 See the [JavaScript YAML configuration reference](../javascript-yaml-configuration-reference.md) for more information on the properties.

-It also contains the `assemble` YAML block:
+It also contains the `assemble` block:

 ```yaml
 assemble: